kefeimo/volttron-boptest/volttron-boptest-agent/README.md

 # Installation

-The following recipe walks through the steps to install and configure a DNP3 agent.
-Note that it uses default setup to work out-of-the-box.
-Please feel free to refer to related documentations for details.
+The following recipe walks through the steps to install and demonstrate basic usage of "volttron-boptest" agent.

 1. Create and activate a virtual environment.